 2. Development function

 This function is concerned with helping employees enhancing their qualities.
 The goal is to find the right medium to train employees in order to improve operational efficiency and effectiveness.
 Personnel Management is for this reason responsible for the creation and coordination of training programs for employees of all levels of the organization.
-This function of Personnel Management additionally includes assessing the potential of employees.
+This function additionally includes assessing the potential of employees.

 Once the potential has been determined, the development function of Personnel Management has to identify possibilities for personal training needs.
 It could include attending courses next to the job that will enhance the employee’s development to achieve organizational goals.
 Moreover, personnel planning additionally evaluates the career planning of individual employees.
 The goal is to help the employee reach its career ambition by providing education but also writing recommendations it this employee is willing to leave the organization.

 This part is primarily responsible for providing fair compensation for hired employees.
 The remuneration package must be in line with the contribution the employee has contributed to the organization.
 It is for this reason responsible for researching wage classifications, which include analyzing job descriptions, and the relationship with wages and wage policies.
 Personnel Management is therefore also concerned with the creation of a proper remuneration package which includes assessing the impact of previously designed remunerations packages with the productivity of employees.
 This is important because the remuneration package is in relationship with the motivation of the employee to achieve organizational goals.
 This is additionally described in the Two Factor Theory by Frederick Herzberg.